outworkers/phantom/README.md

 We are also testing it in production in a massive enterprise to make sure it's reliable with a few dozen nodes in a cluster, not just the local embedded flavour.

-- A new QueryBuilder

-At present times, phantom is relying on the underlying Datastax Java Driver to serialise queries to CQL and while the querybuilder implementation is excellent for Java standards, it doesn't add any Scala features, since it was a Java only product.
-With a Scala based builder we plan to add more advanced behaviour, such as immutable builders and phantom types.

 - Spark integration